zkh224/Zahra-Khan-archives/content/posts/Learning_Journal11.md

 **I can manage content using established workflows.**

 Our blog post workflow went smoothly, but not for the Omeka task.
 I think the reason why there are challenges in exploring Omeka together as a group because the extra assignment is new to us.
-We ended up working on the extra project at our times then we later discussed what we found in the Omeka platform.
+We ended up working on the Omeka task at our individual times.
+We planned to discuss together about what we found in Omeka afterwards.
+I hope our workflow of doing extra assignments would be smoother next time.

 **I can identify and employ technologies related to content management.**